50 Things You Should Know Before Moving To Vancouver

 You top up your card and tap on at a Skytrain station or on a bus.

-Update: This might be obvious if you are already here, but you don’t have to tap off on busses but you do on trains.
+Update: You don’t have to tap off on busses but you do on trains.

 11. Planning on buying a house in Vancouver?
 Housing here is very expensive.